 CODCO (an abbreviation for Cod Company) was a comedy troupe of Newfoundlanders who reflected the province's history of self-deprecating humour and satire.
 The group performed at the Fisherman's Union Hall in St. John's during the 1970s.
 An active theatre troupe from 1973 to 1976, CODCO toured throughout Newfoundland and Labrador and in manor Canadian cities.
 They also travelled to the United States and England.
 An example of their humour: they claimed to have formed the "Cod Peace Movement" for the purpose of protecting poor, helpless cods from the brutality of barbarian seals.

 CODCO was eventually given its own television series, which aired on CBC-TV from 1987 until 1992.
 The show's comedy consisted largely of satirical sketches and social and political commentary.
 Some of its recurring characters included a talk show host with terrible guests and a couple of lost souls who ride the bus because they can think of nothing better to do.
-Below is a publicity photo of the CODCO cast - L to R: Cathy Jones, Andy Jones (Cathy's brother), Greg Malone, Mary Walsh, and Tommy Sexton.
+Below is a publicity photo of the CODCO Cast News for canadian shows - L to R: Cathy Jones, Andy Jones (Cathy's brother), Greg Malone, Mary Walsh, and Tommy Sexton.

 In 1993, the highly successful This Hour Has 22 Minutes was launched.
 22 Minutes originally featured Cathy Jones, Rick Mercer, Greg Thomey and Mary Walsh - all Newfoundlanders.
 It is a fast-paced and humorous look at Canadian and international politics and events.
 The series was created by Mary Walsh, who departed in 2004 to pursue film roles and to host Mary Walsh: Open Book, a discussion show about books and literature.
 She has returned for guest appearances.